 Starting up an online store can be both exciting and challenging at the same time.
-The masters and professionals of https://iovista.com/ecommerce-marketing-services eCommerce SEO will tell you to hope for success but expect failure, and that is mainly due to thousands of other hopeful store owners being in the same boat as you, trying to make their shop the next best thing in online retail.
+The masters and professionals of IOVista eCommerce SEO will tell you to hope for success but expect failure.
+That is mainly due to thousands of other hopeful store owners being in the same boat as you, trying to make their shop the next best thing in online retail.

-In order to make an absolute profit with your online retail store, you need to drive organic traffic.
-What we mean by “organic” is that it isn’t anything that you have to pay for.
-The common belief in online retail, or running any website in general, is that you need a large financial backing in order to get a leg up in e-commerce, but that isn’t true by any means.
+To make an absolute profit with your online retail store, you need to drive organic traffic.
+We mean by “organic” is that it isn’t anything you have to pay for.
+The common belief in online retail, or running any website in general, is that you need a large financial backing to get a leg up in e-commerce, but that isn’t true by any means.
 Not only is driving traffic to your site important but so is spending as little money as possible so that your profits soar as high as possible.

 Conduct E-Commerce Keyword Research

 Choosing keywords might sound as easy as choosing simple terms that many customers often enter in a search engine, but there is much more to it than just that.
-For the best keywords and key-phrases for your store, you will need to take commercial intent into account.
-Commercial intent means how much a consumer is prepared or his willingness to buy a product.
+For the best keywords and key phrases for your store, you will need to take commercial intent into account.
+Commercial intent means how much a consumer is prepared or willing to buy a product.

-If, for instance, somebody is searching “best vacuum” on Google, Amazon or competitor sites, then they likely have no idea what kind of vacuum to buy yet.
-They likely need more information about what makes for a great vacuum as well as the specs of multiple vacuums on the market today.
-However, if they search for something as specific as “Shark Rotator Powered Lift-Away TruePet Upright Vacuum”, they likely have an idea of what to buy but want the best retailer to buy from in order to pay the lowest price for it.
+If, for instance, somebody is searching “best vacuum” on Google, Amazon, or competitor sites, they likely have no idea what kind of vacuum to buy yet.
+They likely need more information about what makes for a great vacuum, as well as the specs of multiple vacuums on the market today.
+However, if they search for something as specific as “Shark Rotator Powered Lift-Away TruePet Upright Vacuum,” they likely have an idea of what to buy but want the best retailer to buy from pay the lowest price for it.

-You need to know which one would be more beneficial for you between the general search or the specific search.
-There are great tools like Ahrefs, Amazon Keyword Tool and more to help you determine which are some popular organic keywords that people use to find a product that they want to buy.
+You need to know which one would be more beneficial for you, between the general search or the specific search.
+There are great tools like Ahrefs, Amazon Keyword Tool, and more to help you determine popular organic keywords that people use to find a product they want to buy.

 Put Together a Navigable and Legible Website

-If you are not aware by now, a good homepage of your website should have links to all of your important category pages, and perhaps even shortcuts to high-selling and new products, as well.
-Essentially, it should take a visitor no more than three clicks to get from the home page to the specific product that he or she wants or needs.
+If you are not aware by now, a good homepage of your website should have links to all of your important category pages and perhaps even shortcuts to high-selling and new products.
+Essentially, it should take a visitor no more than three clicks to get from the home page to the specific product they want or need.

 If your links are not properly displayed and are hard to locate, it makes your visitors feel challenged at finding a product they might want to buy.
-When this happens, they tend to bounce and search for the product elsewhere.
+They tend to bounce and search for the product elsewhere when this happens.